-The Postal Service's independent public accounting (IPA) firm has audited, in accordance with the standards of the PCAOB and the standards applicable to financial audits contained in U.S. Government Auditing Standards issued by the Comptroller General of the U.S., the general-purpose financial statements of the Postal Service as of and for the years ended September 30, 2016, and 2015, and its report thereon, dated November 15, 2016, expressed an unqualified opinion on those financial statements.
+The Postal Service's independent public accounting (IPA) firm has audited, in accordance with the standards of the PCAOB, auditing standards generally accepted in the U.S., and the standards applicable to financial audits contained in U.S. Government Auditing Standards issued by the Comptroller General of the U.S., the general-purpose financial statements of the Postal Service as of and for the years ended September 30, 2017 and 2016, and its report thereon, dated November 14, 2017, expressed an unqualified opinion on those financial statements.

-Additionally, in its unqualified opinion on the FY 2016 general-purpose financial statements, dated November 15, 2016, the IPA firm emphasized liquidity matters discussed in the Postal Service's Form 10-K disclosures.
+Additionally, in its unqualified opinion on the FY 2017 general-purpose financial statements, dated November 14, 2017, the IPA firm emphasized liquidity matters discussed in the Postal Service's Form 10-K disclosures.
 That view should be read in conjunction with this report.